Creating and Rendering Parasolid Entities

 <error_code> = PK_BODY_create_solid_cyl(<radius>, <height>, <cyl_basis_set>, <cyl_body>);

 Parasolid entities are referred to by a ‘TagID’, so this function populates the Parasolid kernel with a cylinder of the specified radius and basis_set, and returns the TagID of the associated Parasolid body.
-However, the cylinder will not actually be rendered (mapped to corresponding HOOPS segments and geometry) until a call is made to the HP_Rendering_Entity() routine, discussed in the next section.
+However, the cylinder will not actually be rendered (mapped to corresponding HOOPS segments and geometry) until a call is made to the HP_Rendering_Entity()

 The following code demonstrates how to create a Parasolid cylinder.
-Note that it calls HP_Render_Entity():
+Note that it calls HP_Render_Entity()

 // create a parasolid cylinder and return the cylinder's body id

-PK_BODY_t HOpCreateSolidCylinder::CreateSolidCylinder(HPoint &center, HVector radius_vector, HVector height_vector)
+PK_BODY_t HOpCreateSolidCylinder::CreateSolidCylinder(HPoint ¢er, HVector radius_vector, HVector height_vector)

 {